 Dr. Harry Garfield Emerson was born on the 10th of August, 1881 near Wheatley, Ontario.
 He was the 5th of 8 children born to John Emerson and the former Hester Wigle.
 He was raised on a farm in Essex County, that his parents called “Fairhope”.
 His siblings were; Thomas Scott Emerson (who died at the age of 6 months), Lewis Alvin Emerson, Mary Amelia Emerson, Frank Melville Emerson, Burns Elliott Emerson, Lillie Emerson and Annie Alta Emerson.

 Dr Emerson attended a rural school before continuing on to Leamington High School.
 After graduation from high school, he attended the Windsor Model School and obtained his teaching certificate.
 Dr. Emerson taught school for a number of years and he was the Principal at the Mount Carmel Public School.
 In early 1905 Dr. Emerson had an office job at the Standard Oil Company but by the fall of that year he started his university medical training.

 Dr. Emerson graduated M.B. in 1909 from The University of Toronto Faculty of Medicine.
 Dr. Emerson worked in lumber camps in Northern Ontario to gain experience.
 According to the 1911 census at the age of 30 Dr. Emerson was residing in Mersea Twp, Essex County.

-The following year, Dr. Emerson married Lucy ‘Beatrice’ McQueen in St Thomas, on the 16th of November (1912).
-Mrs. Emerson was born on the 4th of August, 1878 near Comber, Ontario.
-Her parents, Robert McQueen and the former Mary Carter were farmers.
-She had an older brother named Robert and a younger sister named Charlotte.
+Dr. Emerson married Lucy “Beatrice” McQueen in St Thomas, on the 16th of November 1912.
+Mrs. Emerson was born near Comber on the 4th of August, 1878.
+She was the 2nd of 4 children born to Robert McQueen and the former Mary Carter.
+Her parents were farmers and her siblings were; Robert Bruce McQueen, Charlotte Eleanor McQueen and Malcolm Donald McQueen.
 At the time of their marriage Dr. Emerson was residing in Toronto.